aballal-source/aballal-source/README.md

 - 🌱 I’m learning **how to solve problems**

-- 👯 I’m looking to collaborate on **open source projects, APIs, and training models**
+- 👯 I’m looking to collaborate on **open source projects, building APIs, and training models**

 - 🤝 I’m looking to **land my Software Engineering dream job**